mike632t/x11-calc/README.md

 ### Problem Reports

-If you find problems or have suggestions relating to these simulators, then please create a new issue (https://github.com/mike632t/x11-calc/issues).
+If you find problems or have suggestions relating to these simulators, then please create a new [issue](https://github.com/mike632t/x11-calc/issues).

 Your problem report should contain: